MJKoedam/swimming-elements/README.md

 5. Save your changes and preview your Elementor-designed page with the swimming animation.

 ## Changelog

+### 1.0.1
+- Add escape functions for all variables.

 ### 1.0.0
 - Initial release of Swimming Elements plugin.